 Levels of Attendance

-The attendance of a child can be summarised using the chart below, the school monitors every childs attendance and takes action when neccessary.
+The attendance of a child can be summarised using the chart below, the school monitors every child’s attendance and takes action when necessary.
 The procedure and defined actions of the school can be found in the Attendance Policy, linked below.
-As you can see below, each absence can largely impact the childs education, and in some cases the progress can not be recouped during the school year.
-If you have any queries about your childs attendance please contact the school office or your child’s class teacher.
+As you can see below, each absence can largely impact the child’s education, and in some cases, the progress cannot be recouped during the school year.
+If you have any queries about your child’s attendance please contact the school office or your child’s class teacher.

 Attendance data is published as part of our weekly bulletin.
-Our school target is at least 95% as a school.
-Under some exceptional circumstances, Leave of Absence may be required during the school term, a leave of absence form request must be submitted at least 2 weeks prior to the dates the child will be absent from school.
+Our school target is at least 96% as a school.
+Under some exceptional circumstances, Leave of Absence may be required during the school term, a leave of absence form request must be submitted at least 2 weeks prior to the dates the child will be absent from school, forms are available either below or paper copies can be found just outside the school office door.

 A copy of our Attendance policy for the current academic year is available at the link below.